 Laura gained her qualification in 2017 after the completion of a BSc (Hons) in Veterinary Physiotherapy at Warwickshire College, Moreton Morrell with the NAVP.
 The NAVP is recognised as one of the first in the industry to develop the direct entry route for veterinary physiotherapy.
 In order to be a member of NAVP a strong scientific knowledge, clinical practice and continued research must be obtained and upheld.
-Working alongside veterinary surgeons, you can be assured that the highest standard of physiotherapy care is given.
+Working alongside veterinary surgeons, you can be assured that the highest standard of veterinary physiotherapy care is given.
 Most recently, Laura has obtained her Level 3 Certificate in Canine Hydrotherapy.

 Laura's passion has always laid within animal welfare and care, this is shown by having extensive knowledge within the equine, canine and feline sector.
 Having had her own horses, Laura has over 15 years of equine experience, ranging from working with the RDA, riding schools, showing, dressage, along with an array of equine management and BHS qualifications.